BraveCaperCat2/QualityAssurance/supporters.md

 - A.Freeman (From the Factorio Mod Portal)
 - wvlad (From the Factorio Mod Portal)
 - plexpt (From Github and the Factorio Mod Portal)
+- Various other people from the factorio community.